-Example 1: To change to the ssh folder and confirm that an SSH security certificate was uploaded to the NMC:
+Example 1: To change to the ssh folder and confirm that an SSH security certificate was uploaded to the Rack PDU, clrrst

 - 1. Type cd ssh and press ENTER. - 2.
 Type dir and press ENTER to list the files stored in the SSH folder.